-Kia whāi ī te taumata: Achieving qualifications from school and wider life that lead to future options and choice.
+Kia whâi î te taumata: Achieving qualifications from school and wider life that lead to future options and choice.
 Whaia te taumata mô te koingatanga hei ara oranga mõhou.
 Ko te pae tawhiti, whaia kia tata.
-Ko te pae tata, whakamaua kia tīna

-CHALLENGES FOR CHANGE

-Mauri Ora

-Äkonga have a complete sense of mauri ora where their wellbeing is nurtured, strengthened and able to flourish

-Culture and Identity

-Ākonga are strong in their culture, identity and sense of belonging

-Schools will:

-Innovative Teaching and Learning

-Äkonga are engaged, successful, agentic learners

-- Ensure äkonga see their identity within the classroom and throughout the school.
-This is measurable through Rongohia te Hau and NZCER Wellbeing@School data - Enhance collaboration with whānau through dynamic and responsive opportunities for engagement - Re engage äkonga who have less than 80% attendance - Nurture relationships to support transition at ECE & Primary, Primary & Intermediate, and Intermediate & College.

-- · Develop a localised curriculum to reflect context and tikanga unique to Whakatū and in relation to Aotearoa NZ Histories - · Increase fluency for both äkonga and kajako in Te Reo and Tikanga Māori - Develop cohesion and consistency in our literacy practice - · Develop cohesion and consistency in our assessment - · Build teacher capability and pedagogical knowledge - · Develop the capability of middle leadership

-FOCUS / RATIONALE

-Wellbeing | Akonga wellbeing has been identified across the kahui as a particular challenge to address, particularly as it affects akonga attendance and engagement.

-- .
-Ako: Critical Contexts for Change- Home, School and Community Collaborations .
-Ako: Critical Contexts for Change- Adaptive Expertise Driving Professional Acts

-- Ako: Critical Contexts for Change- Cultural Relationships for Responsive Pedagogy
+Ko te pae tata, whakamaua kia tina matau ka ora.
+Sec. СН ALLENGES FOR CHANG E Mauri Ora Åkonga have a complete sense of mauri ora where their wellbeing is nurtured, strengthened and able to flourish Culture and Identity Åkonga are strong in their culture, identity and sense of belonging Innovative Teaching and Learning Äkonga are engaged, successful, agentic learners Schools will: Ensure ākonga see their identity within the classroom and throughout the school.
+This is measurable through Rongohia te Hau and NZCER Wellbeing@School data Enhance collaboration with whānau through dynamic and responsive opportunities for engagement Re engage ākonga who have less than 80% attendance Nurture relationships to support transition at ECE & Primary, Primary & Intermediate, and Intermediate & College.
+Develop a localised curriculum to reflect context and tikanga unique to Whakatū and in relation to Aotearoa NZ Histories Increase fluency for both äkonga and kaiako in Te Reo and Tikanga Māori Develop cohesion and consistency in our literacy practice Develop cohesion and consistency in our assessmen practice Build teacher capability and pedagogical knowledge Develop the capability of middle leadership FOCUS / RATIONALE Wellbeing Äkonga wellbeing has bee as a particular challenge to address, p attendance and engagement.
+Teacher Capability: Teacher capability in curriculum, pedago and bi-cultural practice has bee Ako: Critical Contexts for Change- Home, S Ako: Critical Contexts for Change- Adapti Ako: Critical Contexts for Change- Cultural Te Hurihanganui Rongohia te H Ka Hikitia Poutama Pour Te Ahu o Te Reo DMIC ve Expertise Driving Professional Acts Relationships for Responsive Pedagogy identified as a focus for change.
+Literacy: Literacy has been identified as a common area of focus across the kāhui ako to develop cohesion and consisten in our practice and assessment.

-- Te Hurihanganui

-- · Rongohia te Hau

-- Ka Hikitia

-- · Poutama Pounamu Blended e-Learning

-- Te Ahu o Te Reo

-- DMIC

-Teacher Capability: Teacher capability in curriculum, pedagogy, and bi-cultural practice has been identified as a focus for change.
-Literacy: Literacy has been identified as a common area of focus across the kāhui ako to develop cohesion and consistency in our practice and assessment.